freeCodeCamp/guide/README.md

 Feel free to ask us questions [in Gitter](https://gitter.im/freeCodeCamp/Contributors) if you're not sure where to put a new article in the directory structure.

-Before you begin writing, make sure to read the [article style guide](https://github.com/freeCodeCamp/guide/blob/master/CONTRIBUTING.md#article-style-guide) outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+Before you begin writing, make sure to read the [article style guide](https://github.com/freeCodeCamp/guide/blob/master/CONTRIBUTING.md#article-style-guide) outlined in [CONTRIBUTING.md](CONTRIBUTING.md).//commen end

 ## Contributing